-Cookbook Analysis Guide
+Cookbook Comparison Guide

 Objective

 Illustrate and explain how have cookbooks represented cultural values and how have they been used to construct particular identities.
-BE SURE to use examples from early cookbooks!

 Method